nathandavis18/Recipe-Sharing-Site/README.md

     npm -v

 If you don't have python or node installed, be sure to check out the [Python Downloads Page](https://www.python.org/downloads/) and the [Node.js Downloads Page](https://nodejs.org/en/download).

+> **_NOTE:_** It is recommended you use the node.js installer, rather than the winget command if on Windows.
+If you choose to use the winget command, make sure you add the node installation to your PATH.
+The node installation with this method is usually located under %APPDATA%/fnm/node-versions/v22.14.0/installation

 Once python and node is installed, download and extract this repository.
 Then, navigate to the 'start.py' file, and run